CSCfi/csc-user-guide/docs/accounts/creating-new-user-account.md

 # Creating new user account

-This document shows how you can create a user account for you, if your home organization is a member of Haka or Virtu federation.
+If your home organization is a member of Haka or Virtu federation, you can create a user account for you as self-service.

 1. Go to [MyCSC](http://my.csc.fi).
 1. Click on Virtu or Haka depending on which federation your home